Can my child only participate in the summer?

 Yes, however student may earn the opportunity to transfer into Math Science Upward Bound with improved academic performance.

-My child did not take the Keystones in the 8th grade, can he still apply to your programs?
+My child did not take the Keystones in the 8th grade, can they still apply to your programs?

 Yes, your child can still apply to our programs.
 Please have your child’s current counselor write a note explaining the absence of the PSSA scores.
 If your child did take another assessment you may submit those scores in lieu of the PSSA scores.